Ant0nSk0/tictactoe/README.md

 ![half-gameboard](assets/images/game-board-midgame.PNG)

 + Game Over Screen
-After winning, losing or ending in a draw the user is presented with a game over screen stated the winner and asking whether they would like to play again or change the game mode.
+After winning, losing or ending in a draw the user is presented with a game over screen stating the winner and asking whether they would like to play again or change the game mode.
 ![gameover-screen](assets/images/game-over-modal2.PNG)

 ## Future Features